X-lab2017/open-digger/labeled_data/README.md

 - projects
 It contains repos/orgs used around a certain project.

-- regions
+- divisions
-It contains repos/orgs/users that (created) from different regions.
+It contains repos/orgs/users that (created) from different divisions.

 - technology
 It contains repos in different technical field.